quercusilvam/whisper/README.md

 # whisper
 Work with openAI/whisper.
-Some help Python script to run speach-to-text
+Some help Python scripts to run speach-to-text Basedon on pyTorch, Hugginface Datasets, models and more